 - The dye comes off when you’re sweaty

-- Professional Quality: Designed to withstand heavy use at the gym or in a clinic; Closed-cell foam will wipe clean easily, unlike more common open-cell foam rollers
+- Professional Quality: Highly durable EVA foam construction designed to withstand heavy use at the gym, studio, clinic or at home; High-quality closed-cell foam is easy to wipe clean, unlike more common open-cell foam rollers.

 Prosourcefit Crossfit Roller

 Great for tightness in muscles and built to last, the Prosourcefit is a great model for daily use.